This post covers things to do in November in San Francisco, updated for 2023.

 Bring the family to Union Square for the annual Christmas Tree Lighting!

-Celebrating its 30th year, this free ceremony will feature performances from local artists followed by the lighting of the tree that includes 30,000 lights and nearly 1,100 decorations.
+This free annual ceremony will feature performances from local artists followed by the lighting of the tree which includes 30,000 lights and nearly 1,100 decorations.

 This event will likely be taking place sometime near the end of November.
-The celebration will run from 6 pm - 7 pm.
 Visitors should expect large crowds.

 If you’re looking for other things to do in the area, keep in mind that our pay-what-you-wish Original San Francisco Tour starts right next to Union Square.